typesense/typesense-website/docs-site/content/help.md

+---
+description: "Get help with Typesense through community channels, support resources, and links for reporting bugs or asking implementation questions."
+---

 # Help

 If you run into any issues or have general questions, here are a couple of ways to ask for help: